The Power of Sleep – How and Why to Make it a Habit

 So don’t be fooled.
 Instead, refuse to problem-solve.
 The quality of your solutions isn’t likely to be stellar at 3 am, but if you need to sleep with a pen and paper next to your bed, it’s a good way to unload those ideas.
 Then you can shift your mind to a more restful state using a relaxing body scan.

 If the spinning won’t stop, the following strategies work to engage the brain’s imagery networks so you can put the worry down and move on.

 Visualization or guided imagery is as simple as imagining a scene that makes you feel peaceful.
 It works best when you use all of your senses.
 Picturing yourself on the beach in Cabo?
 What do you hear?
 See?
 Smell?
 Taste?
 If your mind drifts to your daily worries, just direct your thoughts back to your relaxing scene.

 Another way to keep your mind engaged long enough to relax is by visualizing animals one species at a time, names matched to letters of the alphabet.
-Starting with the letter a, you would visualize an antelope, or an aardvark or an ant – whatever you fancy, in as much detail as possible before moving on to b, then on down the line.
-The animals can be real, toy stuffed, cartoon, your pets, there are no wrong answers here.
+Starting with the letter “A”, you would visualize an antelope, or an aardvark, or an ant – whatever you fancy, in as much detail as possible before moving on to “B”, then on down the line.
+The animals can be real, toy stuffed, cartoon, or pets, there are no wrong answers here.
 Visualizing is hard for some of us, so let whatever comes up for you be enough, the process is what works.